Handmade Art & Jewelry Inspired by the Land, Sky, Sea & Literature Fandom

 Further Reading and Resources:

 Have any questions about electroforming?
 You can send me a message, and I'll do my best to help you out.
-Also consider joining my Cu Electroforming Help & Support Group on Facebook or my r/CuElectroformingHelp Subreddit Community to post your questions to me and the community!
-I have just recently started these support groups so that I can address commonly asked questions asked by my customers and other aspiring electroformers, and for everyone to post their work, discuss any issues, and help each other out.
+Also consider joining the Cu Electroforming Discord ServerCu Electroforming Help & Support Group on Facebook or my r/CuElectroformingHelp Subreddit Community to post and share your finished projects as well as any help and troubleshooting.
+I have just recently started these support groups with my partner at MicroDean Systems(Electrical Engineer) so that we can address commonly asked questions asked by my customers and other aspiring electroformers.
+We encourage everyone to post their creations, discuss any issues, and help each other out with techniques and tips they've learned along the way.

 Here are some reading/viewing materials that can be useful to have on hand.
 Some techniques may differ from mine, but the basic principals are the same!
-Some literature will go deep into the science and physics, which can help those seeking a better understanding of this fascinating process. (if you can't see the images below, toggle off your ad blocker for this page)
+Some literature will go deep into the science and physics, which can help those seeking a better understanding of this fascinating process.

 Appreciate the free electroforming information and one-on-one help I provide?
 Consider donating for further Cu Electroforming research and development.
 Donate via: PayPal, Venmo(@EnchantedLeaves)